 3) Sonication

-3.1) Transfer maximum 3mL culture to 15mL conical tube; tear piece of blue towel and wrap around cap of tube with rubber band.
+3.1) Transfer maximum 3mL culture to 15mL conical tube, this will allow the culture to be submerged in the sonicator cup; tear piece of towel and wrap around cap of tube with rubber band.

 3.2) Wipe tube to a clean area, change gloves; wipe out.